 Last but not least: the roof.
 Here, Antoni Gaudí intensified the wavy and fluid forms of the building by creating what appears to be the backbone of an animal.
 Many believe that it’s a dragon, because of the legend of Saint George, the patron saint of Catalonia.

-According to this legend, Saint George saved a princess and her people by killing a dragon with his own sword.
-Another highlight of the roof is the four-armed cross that rises from a tower and which the same legend associates with the saint’s sword.
+According to this legend, Saint George saved a princess and her people by killing a dragon with his sword.
+Another highlight of the roof is the four-armed cross that rises from a tower which the same legend associates with the saint’s sword.

 Did you know that the various ceramic discs and pieces of colored glass scattered around the Façade of Casa Batlló in Barcelona were prepared using traditional techniques?
 From baked clay, enamel, and glass, Gaudí created a texture and harmony that recalls the impressionist paintings by Claude Monet (in particular, the “Water Lilies”)!